operand/agency/README.md

 chat interface.

-The following is a screenshot of a conversation that showcases `DemoAgent`'s ability to understand and intelligently interact with other operators, including running commands on the host, or even chatting with "Chatty".
+The following is a screenshot of a conversation that showcases `DemoAgent`'s ability to intelligently interact with the other operators in the environment, including running commands on the host, or chatting with "Chatty".

-Note that my messages are broadcasted in the below conversation, which explains why Chatty responds to each message as does Demo.
+Note that my messages are broadcasted in the below conversation, which explains why Chatty responds to each message also.
 There is an obvious difference in quality, of course.

-Note how Demo is able to correctly follow each of my instructions.
 I also demonstrate the results of rejecting an action and asking him to use a different approach.

 Behind the scenes, Demo did message Chatty directly, and after I explained my rejection of the `read_file` action, Demo used the command `wc -l Dockerfile`